ROCm/rocBLAS/docs/source/Linux_Install_Guide.rst

 The rocBLAS library uses
 `Tensile <https://github.com/ROCmSoftwarePlatform/Tensile>`__, which
 supplies the high-performance implementation of xGEMM.
-Tensile is downloaded by cmake during library configuration and automatically configured as part of the build, so no further action is required by the user to set it up.
+CMake downloads Tensile during library configuration and automatically configures it as part of the build, so no further action is required by the user to set it up.